skulpt/skulpt/modules.rst

 numbers will be strictly less than 1.0.
 It is usual to *scale* the results after calling this method, to get them into a range suitable for your application.

+In the
+case shown here, we've converted the result of the method call to a number in the range [0.0, 5.0).
+Once more, these are uniformly distributed numbers --- numbers close to 0 are just as likely to occur as numbers close to 0.5, or numbers close to 1.0.
+If you continue to press the run button you will see random values between 0.0 and up to but not including 5.0.

 .. activecode:: chmodule_rand2

     import random